-Playing Squash - Basic Lessons and Tactics for Beginners
+Playing Squash: Basic Lessons and Tactics for Beginners

 Although I come from a position of 19 years playing badminton, I’m a relative beginner at the sport of Squash and Squash tactics.
 Some of it, the racquet control, hitting the ball, basic movement and general ability, carry over.

 Some of it, such as tactics for Squash, dominating the court, getting out of the way of your opponent and winning doesn’t.
-Over the six months I’ve been playing squash I’ve learnt fast and here are some of the things worth passing on.
+Over the six months I’ve been playing squash I’ve learned fast and here are some of the things worth passing on.

 Coming from playing badminton this is a difficult habit to defeat in squash.
-Badminton relies on carefully hit shots, precision is more valuable than power and an accurate net shot is often better at winning points than a smash.
+Badminton relies on carefully hit shots, precision is more valuable than power, and an accurate net shot is often better at winning points than a smash.

-When you pick up a squash racquet, application of brute force is ludicrously easy, the temptation to hit every shot as hard as possible is almost overwhelming.
-It's easy, you don't have to think about it but more often than not, as in badminton, it doesn't really get you anywhere.
+When you pick up a squash racquet, application of brute force is ludicrously easy; the temptation to hit every shot as hard as possible is almost overwhelming.
+It's easy, you don't have to think about it, but more often than not, as in badminton, it doesn't really get you anywhere.

 Quick as it can be, you do have time in squash.
 Consider where your opponent is on the court.
 A fast shot will often carry around the court giving your opponent multiple opportunities to return it.